hotohoto/hotohoto.github.io/about.md

   Hi there~!
 </p>

-I'm a Korean software developer man who loves Jesus.
+I'm a Korean software developer who loves Jesus.

 You can find me here: